-- The student must present the Executive Vice President for Institutional Development, and Executive Dean, Graduate Studies, with a letter of withdrawal; - 2.
-The student presents the Registrar with a signed letter from the Executive Vice President for Institutional Development, and Executive Dean, Graduate Studies, that their request for withdrawal has been approved and that checkout is in order;

-- 3. Before leaving campus, the student must secure a checkout form from the Office of the Registrar and undergo an exit interview with:

-- e.
-The Office of Financial Aid;

-- f.
-The Office of Credit and Collections;

-- g.
-The Library; and
+- 1. The student must present the Dean of the College of Biosciences, with a letter of withdrawal; - 2.
+The student presents the Registrar with a signed letter from the Dean of the College of Biosciences, that their request for withdrawal has been approved and that checkout is in order; - 3.
+Before leaving campus, the student must secure a checkout form from the Office of the Registrar and undergo an exit interview with: - e.
+The Office of Financial Aid; - f.
+The Office of Credit and Collections; - g.
+The Library; and h.

-- h.
 The Office of Information Technology.